stanley-skyline/dataminer-docs/user-guide/dataminer_services/Catalog/Change_email_dataminer_services_account.md

 ### Data on DataMiner Community (Dojo)

 Upon logging into Dojo with your new account, you will notice that a new account has been created.
-You may request to transfer data from your previous account to the new one at any time.
+You may request to transfer data from your former account to the new one at any time.
 If you opt for the transfer, your old account will be deleted.

 > [!NOTE]
 > Please note that this action can only be performed by Skyline staff upon request.